A Frequency Domain Approach to Predict Power System Transients: Case Study

-We construct the Fourier Neural Operator with four layers and batch normalization.
-The maximum number of modes in the frequency domain is set to be $k_{max,1}=3$, $k_{max,2}=3$ and $k_{max,3}=6$.
+We construct the network in Fig.~\ref{fig:FNO_structure_total} with four Fourier layers.
+We normalize the data of different physical meanings and thus eliminate the effect of the magnitude of features brought by different unit.
+The maximum number of modes in the frequency domain is set to be $k_{max,1}=6$, $k_{max,2}=3$ and $k_{max,3}=3$.
 The episode number and the batch size are 4000 and 800, respectively.
-Weights of FNO are updated using Adam with learning rate initializes at 0.02 and decays every 100 steps with a base of 0.85.
+Weights of neural networks are updated using Adam with learning rate initializes at 0.02 and decays every 100 steps with a base of 0.85.
 We use Pytorch and a single Nvidia Tesla P100 GPU with 16GB memory.
-The power system toolbox in MATLAB is used to generate dataset of power system transient dynamics with the full 6-order generator model, turbine-governing system and exciters~\cite{chow1992toolbox}.
+We use generic deep neural network (DNN) as a benchmark to compare the performance.
+The DNN has a dense structure and seven layers with ReLU activation, where the width of each layer is 20.
+The hyper-parameters of DNN are also tuned to achieve their best performances for different tasks.
+The episode number and the batch size are set the same as FNO.